matejkosiarcik/homelab/README.md

 # Personal Homelab

-> My personal homelab config
+> My personal homelab

-This is my personal homelab config, as used in my real home.
+This is my personal homelab config.
-Given the nature of this project, as it applies only to me, external Pull Requests are not expected.
+Given the nature of this project, as it applies only to me, 3rd-party pull requests are not expected.

 TL;DR:

 ![diagram](./docs/diagrams/out/homelab.png)

-Below is a general format for this repository:
+Below is a general structure for this repository:

 - `/ansible/` - Ansible playbooks for easy maintenance for multiple servers
 - `/docs/` - General documentation and installation guides
-- `/docker-images/` - Contains Dockerfiles for all _custom_ or _external_ docker images
+- `/docker-images/` - Contains Dockerfiles for all _custom_ and _external_ docker images
     - Each _docker image_ contains reusable general config
     - Each _docker image_ can be used in 1 or more docker-apps
 - `/docker-apps/` - Reusable config for individual docker-apps, eg. PiHole